-Figure 2: Participants showcase compositionality and creativity.
-We analyze the occurrence of various abstract structures in our programs (see Game dataset analyses methods for details).
-Red: The five most common structures cover almost half (47.5%) of total occurrences, showing a strong degree of compositional reuse.
-The three most common structures combine to create a simple ball-to-bin throwing preference (a, with structure indices in square brackets).
-Purple: Many other structures are reused fewer times, covering a large portion of the remaining occurrences (another 40.5%).
-Using some of these rarer structures allows for creating more complex throwing elements, such as limiting where the player throws the ball from (b) or changing the throwing target (c).
+Figure 2: Participants in our behavioral experiment create diverse games reflecting common sense and compositionality. (a): Our online game creation experiment (see full interface in Figure ED-1. (b): Participants showcase intuitive common sense.
+Left: In games involving exclusively throwing, participants use balls (orange) far more often than any other object type.
+Right: In other games, participants refer to blocks or "any object" more often, most often checking where objects are placed (using the in and on predicates).
+We most often observe balls being thrown and blocks being stacked, and while a few participants specified block-throwing games, no participant created a game involving ball-stacking.
+Participants also rarely specified throwing large or cumbersome objects (such as the chair or laptop), and only used buildings to specify stacking objectives (as opposed to moving or throwing them). (c): We analyze the occurrence of various abstract structures in our programs (see Game dataset analyses methods for details).
+Red: The five most common structures cover almost half (47.5%) of total occurrences, showing extensive compositional reuse.
+The three most common structures combine into simple ball-to-bin throwing preference ((1), structure indices in square brackets).
+Purple: Other structures are reused fewer times, covering most remaining occurrences (another 40.5%).
+These rarer structures allow for creating more complex throwing elements, constraining where the player throws the ball from (2,3) or to (3).
 Blue: Exactly half of the structures (63 / 126) appear only once - this long tail of expressions offers evidence of creativity.
-The last throwing preference (d), specifying throwing a block from the rug onto the desk without moving off the rug or breaking any of the objects on the desk, uses two unique structures.
+The last throwing preference (4), specifying throwing a block from the rug onto the desk without moving off the rug or breaking any of the objects on the desk, uses two unique structures.